Musical Gestures Toolbox

 The Musical Gestures Toolbox (MGT) is a collection of tools for creating visualizations of video files.
-It was primarily developed for music researchers, but is also used for sports, dance, healthcare, architecture, and interaction design.
+The toolbox was primarily developed for music researchers, but is also used for sports, dance, healthcare, architecture, and interaction design.

-The Musical Gestures Toolbox has been developed by Alexander Refsum Jensenius since 2004.
-It started out as a patcher for the graphical multimedia programming environment Max/MSP/Jitter, and was quickly merged into modules and components in the Jamoma project.
+The Musical Gestures Toolbox has been developed at the University of Oslo since 2004.
+It started out as a patcher made by Alexander Refsum Jensenius for the graphical multimedia programming environment Max/MSP/Jitter.
+The collection grew and was merged into modules and components in the Jamoma project.
 The modules have been used in a number of music and dance performances over the years.

 When the course MUS2006 Music and Body Movements started up at University of Oslo in 2009, it was necessary to provide the non-programming students with an easy solution for creating video visualizations.
 The result was the standalone app VideoAnalysis, which saw a big overhaul in 2020.